 Don't forget these tips when boat fishing

-Fishing from the boat is an extremely popular way for fishers to enjoy Western Australia's coast line and all it has to offer.
+Fishing from the boat is an extremely popular way for fishers to enjoy Western Australia's coastline and all it has to offer.
 Before you hit the water, ensure you know everything you need to know about safety equipment, including what you must have on board, how to use it, how to stow it and how to keep it maintained.
-Visit this page for more info.

 Know the conditions

 Make sure you are aware of the local weather, swell and tidal conditions before going fishing.
 Once at a fishing location take some time to observe the current conditions, they may be different to those predicted or may be changing.